Skip to main content

 Open Project Settings

-In your project, click Settings icon
+In your project, click the Settings icon

 2